Pediatric Primary Care Nurse Practitioner

 Distance Education with On-Site Requirements

-The Post Masters Advanced Certificate Program offers the Masters prepared nurse, the ability to continue graduate education to specialize in another clinical area.
-This Post Masters Advanced Certificate Program reflects state and national requirements for certification, as well as national certification in their specialty.
-The postmasters advanced certificate program clinical specialties include Adult-Gerontological Health nurse practitioner, nurse midwifery, pediatric nurse practitioner - primary care, psychiatric/mental health nurse practitioner, neonatal nurse practitioner, and women's health nurse practitioner.
-Program credit requirement may vary depending upon program and previous graduate course level work.
+The Advanced Certificate Program offers the Masters or Doctorally prepared nurse the ability to continue graduate education to specialize in another clinical area.
+This Advanced Certificate Program reflects state and national requirements for certification, as well as national trends.
+This provides the student with eligibility to apply for New York State Certification as well as national certification in their specialty.
+The Advanced Certificate Program clinical specialties include Family Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Adult-Gerontology Acute Care Nurse Practitioner, Nurse Midwifery, Neonatal Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Pediatric Acute Care Nurse Practitioner and Psychiatric/Mental Health Nurse Practitioner.
+Program credit requirements may vary depending upon program and previous graduate course level work.

-- Incorporate knowledge from nursing and related sciences into the delivery of advanced nursing care across diverse populations
+- Integrate scientific findings from nursing and related sciences to improve nursing care across diverse settings.
+(Essential I)

-- Translate relevant research to improve practice and associated health outcomes for diverse populations.
+- Integrate theory, evidence, clinical judgment, research and interprofessional perspectives to improve practice and health outcomes for patient aggregates.
+(Essential IV)

-- Demonstrate behaviors of professional engagement and life-long learning in the provision of quality health care.
+- Demonstrate behaviors of professional engagement and lifelong learning.
+(Essential IX)

-- Master's degree from an accredited nursing program
+- Master's or Doctoral degree from an accredited nursing program

 - Unofficial transcripts from all college/universities attended